oda-hub/deprecated-renku-aqs/user-stories.md

 ### Ensuring reproducibility of my results by workflow mutation

 * I produced some results but they might depend on particular implementation.
 I want to check if they change when something is changed about the workflow
-* I get suggestions for changing parameters: replacing scientific software version
+* I get suggestions for changing parameters:
+  * replacing scientific software version
+  * using newer source catalog, used in astroquery module
+  * changing source-detection workflow step

 ### Verifying reproducibility of published results